PyCQA/baron/docs/index.rst

   contains a string which is outputted directly.
-Compared to a "key" node containing a string, the "constant" node is identical for every instance of the nodes (e.g. the left parenthesis character "(" in a function call node) while the "key" node's value can change (e.g. the name of the function in a function call node).
+Compared to a "key" node containing a string, the "constant" node is identical for every instance of the nodes (e.g. the left parenthesis character "(" in a function call node of the "def" keyword of a function definition) while the "key" node's value can change (e.g.  the name of the function in a function call node).

 Walktrough